Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Ensure transparency

 Under SOX, companies are required to disclose any material changes in their financial condition or operations.
-By continuously monitoring and profiling data, Concentric can detect significant deviations or changes in data trends that may require disclosure — a great help for maintaining transparency.
+By continuously monitoring and profiling data, Concentric AI can detect significant deviations or changes in data trends that may require disclosure — a great help for maintaining transparency.

 Data accountability

-Concentric and SOX: the bottom line
+Concentric AI and SOX: the bottom line

 • Ensuring data integrity